s7a7ic/TinkerELEC/README.md

 ## Known Problems

 **Low Volume with Pipewire**
-* set volume to 100% with `wpctl set-volume @DEFAULT_AUDIO_SINK@ 100%`
+* Set volume to 100% with `wpctl set-volume @DEFAULT_AUDIO_SINK@ 100%`
-* set automatically on boot with [autostart.sh](https://github.com/s7a7ic/TinkerELEC-Project/blob/main/scripts/autostart.sh)
+* Set automatically on boot with [autostart.sh](https://github.com/s7a7ic/TinkerELEC-Project/blob/main/scripts/autostart.sh)

 **Bluetooth (internal)**
-* can currently only connect to one device; every secondary device gets a timeout on connect
+* Can currently only connect to one device; every secondary device gets a timeout on connect
-* works on kernel 6.17.7 or can be fixed with a Bluetooth USB dongle
+* Works on kernel 6.17.7 or can be fixed with a Bluetooth USB dongle
-* ~~kodi sometimes crashes when gamepad disconnects (maybe related to pipewire, but was [patched](https://github.com/xbmc/xbmc/pull/26454)?)~~
+* ~~Kodi sometimes crashes when gamepad disconnects (maybe related to pipewire, but was [patched](https://github.com/xbmc/xbmc/pull/26454)?)~~

 **Wireless LAN**
 * WPA3 isn't working / supported by the driver -> waiting for Kernel 6.17 wich should include changes of the RTL8723BS staging driver

 **Kodi**
-* playback after suspend won't always continue, depending on the add-on or media last played
+* Playback after suspend won't always continue, depending on the add-on or media last played
-* so it's disabled in TinkerELEC via this [patch](packages/mediacenter/kodi/patches/kodi-200.01-disable-resume-playerstate-after-suspend.patch)
+* So it's disabled in TinkerELEC via this [patch](packages/mediacenter/kodi/patches/kodi-200.01-disable-resume-playerstate-after-suspend.patch)

 ## Resolved Problems

 **Full Shutdown (kernel)**
-* doesn't fully shutdown since Kernel 6.5 (power led stays on, device gets warm and draws power)
+* System doesn't fully shutdown since Kernel 6.5 (power led stays on, device gets warm and draws power)
 * [tinker-s-rk808-full-shutdown.patch](projects/Rockchip/patches/linux/tinker-s/tinker-s-rk808-full-shutdown.patch) enables previous full shutdown behaviour

 **USB Device detection when system is running (kernel)**
-* system doesn't detect USB devices plugged in when fully booted and running
+* System doesn't detect USB devices plugged in when fully booted and running
 * fixed by [general-dwc2-fix-rk3288-reset-on-wake-quirk.patch](projects/Rockchip/patches/linux/tinker-s/general-dwc2-fix-rk3288-reset-on-wake-quirk.patch)

 ## Install to EMMC